pocketworks/appero-sdk-ios/README.md

 The Appero SDK for iOS is distributed as a Swift Package.
 To add the package, enter the project view in Xcode, and under the package dependencies tab tap the plus (+) button.
 When prompted with the package browser popup paste this repository URL into the search field

+__Important:__ If your app isn't localised or doesn't include an English localisation, please add `CFBundleAllowMixedLocalizations` to your info.plist and set its value to `true` or text in the Appero UI may not appear correctly.
+We're hoping to add more localisations to Appero in future releases.

 ```
 https://github.com/pocketworks/appero-sdk-ios
 ```